g3n1uss/matlab-mnist-two-layer-perceptron/README.md

 # Recognizing Handwritten Digits using a Two-layer Perceptron

 ## *Disclaimer*
-I forked this project just to have an easily-accessible, clear and well-commented code showing the basic ideas underlying neural networks.
-The original code was rewritten, reorganized, well-commented to turn this project into a compact and comfortable sandbox to play with simple, but covering essentials, neural networks.
+I forked this project just to have an easily-accessible, clear, compact and well-commented code showing the basic ideas underlying neural networks.
+The original code was rewritten, reorganized, patched by comments.
+The original project was turned into a compact and comfortable sandbox to play with simple, but covering essentials, neural networks.

+## Intro

 Recognizing the handwritten digits is one of the standard problems that can be easily solved with neural networks.
 ![HandwrittenDigits](pictures/handwritten_digits.jpg)